KSD-CO/excelstream/IMPROVEMENT_PLAN.md

 - Documentation for all public APIs

 ### Performance
-- Faster than rust_xlsxwriter for all operations
+- High throughput: 30K-45K rows/sec for all operations
-- Memory usage stays constant for streaming
+- Memory usage stays constant (~80MB) for streaming
 - No performance regressions

 ### Community